 Prickly Pear Effects

-As an artist, I’m always learning new ways to create original wall art to convert to canvas prints.
+As a contemporary artist, I’m always learning new ways to create original wall art to convert to canvas prints.
 Taking workshops and having another artist critique my art is the way to see my paintings in a different light.
 The prickly pear effects were done using a hairdryer to “chase” the color around.
-Prickly pear Cactus art is prevalent here as in my watercolor of Pitiado.
+Prickly pear Cactus art is prevalent here, as in my watercolor of Pitiado.

 Replicating Art to Canvas and Metal Prints